Sreya-Vallabhaneni/INFO6150_WebD/002771074_Sreya/Assignment1/1A/README.txt

 * * Landing page and resgistration page for a local coffee shop made using HTML and CSS.

+* CoffeeShop.html is the landing page for this website.
+* This page has a join us option which lets user register, a gallery og images and shoes the business hours of the coffee shop using the table html tag.
+* There is map image used to display loaction of the coffee shop.
+If user clicks on the image, they get redirected to google maps for navigation.
+* When User clicks on on join us hyperlink, they get redirected to signup.html page.
+* This page has a registration form with email password and repeat password as input fields.
+* Remember me is a button element.
+* signup button submits the form while cancel willl reset the input fields of the form.

 * * CoffeeShop.html and signup.html :-
 -> Used link tag to create favicon for the page and link the html document to its respective elxternal css stylesheet in the head section.